Laser Engraving & Cutting

 -

-The MakerLab has a Dremel Digilab LC40 Laser Engraver.
-The Dremel LC40 laser cutter is a versatile device capable of cutting, scoring, engraving, and grayscale imaging on a variety of hard and soft materials.
+The MakerLab has a Dremel Digilab LC40 laser engraver and cutter.
+It is capable of engraving, cutting, scoring, and grayscale imaging on a variety of hard and soft materials.
 As a desktop unit, it combines high-quality hardware with advanced software to facilitate precise and clean results.

 -